aimcosoftware/sp-api-help-for-.net/README.md

 # Amazon SP API tips for .Net
 Tips for connecting to Amazon Selling Partner API from .Net.
 Some of the things we have learned while setting up SP API

+#### Basic Steps
+1. Create Amazon App and setup IAM user on AWS
+2. Use Amazon App credentials to get LWA or RDT Access Token
+3. Use IAM credentials to get STS token used to sign SP API requests
+4. Use Access Token and STS credentials for signing, to make requests to SP API

 #### We have only used pseudo code here, except where a specific library is needed

 ## 1. Get the LWA AccessToken
 ### Required to get STS token to sign SP API requests